dkwasny/AnsibleConfig/README.md

         ssh-keygen
         # Mash enter until the key is made

-1. Copy the vagrant user's SSH key to all VMs (including the one you are on)
+1. Copy the vagrant user's SSH key to all VMs (including the one you are on).

         # This is just an example command
         for i in 1 2 3 4; do ssh-copy-id vagrant@vm-grid-$i; done;